Are huskies dangerous? – The Ultimate truth

-Huskies although in the beginning may not seem to be a very sociable breed, they certainly have the ability to be just that!
+Huskies although in the beginning may not seem to be a very sociable breed, certainly can be just that!

 Huskies always seek company

-There’s nothing more your husky will love than snuggles up on the couch, spending time with you and your family.
+There’s nothing more your husky will love than snuggling up on the couch and spending time with you and your family.
 This is something that makes kids and huskies bond so well.